 Don’t be this grumpy teacher!!
 Centers and Task Cards can enhance your teaching in so many ways!
 Find out how in this FREE Task Card Handbook!

-Paraphrasing and Summarizing are both super challenging skills to master and what makes it even more confusing is that students often get these two skills mixed up!
+Paraphrasing and summarizing are both super challenging skills to master, and what makes them even more confusing is that students often get these two skills mixed up!
 That is why I created the PARA and SUM acronyms: PARAphrase It!
 Put the text in your own words.
 Avoid copying the text.
 Rearrange similar text.
+Ask yourself if you included all the important points.
+SUMmarize It!
+Shorter

 It’s hard to stay indoors during these last few days of spring before summer break, but you still have things to teach, and giving your students another recess is not going to fly with your administration.
 So why not take the learning outdoors?
 Here are some ideas for meaningful learning while getting your kids moving in the sunshine.
 For all of these, you will